An Introduction to Generators and Transformers

 In the case of the DC generator, the operating features depend on the field winding etc.

-The device which converts the voltage as the higher or lower voltages.
+The device converts the voltage as the higher or lower voltages.
 There are different voltage levels, used when electrical power is generated, during the transfer.

 A transformer is usually made of two coils, i.e. primary/field and secondary/inductance, between which are kept apart so that there is no electrical contact in between.
 When we allow passing a current through the primary coil, there is a generation of the magnetic field which changes.
 However, it maintains the same frequency.
-It results in generating an alternating-voltage in the secondary coil at the same time.
-An alternating current passes through a secondary-coil during the closed electrical circuit.
+It results in generating an alternating voltage in the secondary coil at the same time.
+An alternating current passes through a secondary coil during the closed electrical circuit.

 The greater the difference in between the number of windings in the primary and secondary coils, the greater will be the difference in between their voltages also, so they are directly proportional.

-Transformer’s working principle is based on mutual inductance between the two circuits, which are linked by a common magnetic flux.
+The transformer’s working principle is based on mutual inductance between the two circuits, which are linked by a common magnetic flux.

 Two types of transformers are there, as given below:

-These transformers convert a high voltage when current decreases into a low-voltage when the current increases, the no. of turns in the primary coil is greater than the number to the secondary coil, i.e. Np ˃ Ns.
+These transformers convert a high voltage when the current decreases into a low-voltage when the current increases, the no. of turns in the primary coil is greater than the number to the secondary coil, i.e. Np ˃ Ns.